mrjamiebowman-blog/Docker-Compose-Minecraft/README.md

 # Docker Compose: Minecraft (Windows)
-This is a docker compose tutorial / intro to docker is for setting up a spigot Minecraft server.
-This will also install the SuperVanish plugin in one of two ways.
-You can either copy in the file your self and drop it in the plugins folder through a volume mount (-v) or through an environmental variable.
+This is a docker compose tutorial / intro to docker is for setting up a spigot Minecraft server running on a Windows host machine.

 This is built on the `itzg/minecraft-server` docker image.